thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/listeners.md

 By default, TBMQ has the WebSocket listener enabled on port `8084`.
 However, in case you want to disable the WS listener, you can set the `LISTENER_WS_ENABLED` environment variable to `false`.

-Additionally, if you need to change the host address that the broker is binding to or the port it is listening on, you can modify the `LISTENER_WS_BIND_ADDRESS` and `LISTENER_WS_BIND_PORT` variables, respectively.
+Additionally, if you need to change the host address that the broker is binding to or the port it is listening to, you can modify the `LISTENER_WS_BIND_ADDRESS` and `LISTENER_WS_BIND_PORT` variables, respectively.

 WS listener is configured to negotiate via all MQTT versions by default, i.e. `WS_NETTY_SUB_PROTOCOLS` is set to `mqttv3.1,mqtt`.